IceFreez3r/MC-DungeonDev/README.md

 <!-- markdownlint-disable -->
 Join the discord if you have any questions.
 Feel free to ping or dm me (IceFreez3r).
 I also recommend debugging your rooms to make sure they fit the rules by using the seed tool and editing structures.

 If you want to modify the datapack itself, you can enable debug mode by calling `/scoreboard players set .debug dg.options 1`.
-This will flood your chat with the functions that are called and some additional debug information.
+This will reduce the maximum distance between players and expanded doors to 2, which makes it a lot easier to track what happens.
+It will also flood your chat with the functions that are called and some additional debug information.
 <!-- markdownlint-enable -->
 <!-- prettier-ignore-end -->